 The Naviera Austral also operate a passenger and car ferry that departs from Quellón for Puerto Cisnes (three hours north of Coyhaique and 2.5 hours south of Puyuhuapi and Parque Nacional Queulat) Tuesdays at 7pm and Saturdays at 5pm.

 It takes 11 hours to get to the latter destination.
-As with all Naviera Austral services, your ticket price includes a semi-cama seat in their seating area, with access to cafeteria (it’s recommendable to bring your own food).
+As with all Naviera Austral services, your ticket price includes a semi-cama seat in their seating area, with access to a cafeteria (it’s recommendable to bring your own food).

 For foot passengers, the journey costs $29,000 CLP ($36 USD) and $170,700 CLP ($210 USD) for vehicles.
 You can find up-to-date itineraries, prices, and book tickets here.

 The final destination you can reach from Quellón in Chiloé is Puerto Chacabuco, again operated by Naviera Austral.
 The ferry departs from Quellón at 11pm on Wednesdays and Saturdays, reaching its destination around 30 hours later.

 You can buy tickets online or in their Quellón or Puerto Montt office (Angelmó 1673, tel.
 65/2270 430 or tel.
 65/2270 431).

 For the return journey out of Puerto Chacabuco, buy tickets at their office in Coyhaique (Paseo Horn 40, tel.
 67/2210 638).

 As with all Naviera Austral ferries, there are no cabins; instead, you buy a seat on the main inside deck.
 There’s a small cafeteria, but it’s worth bringing all food and drink, a sleeping bag, and warm and waterproof clothing for time spent out on deck.